-Endometriosis is a condition in which cells that normally line the uterus grow outside of the uterine cavity.
-Endometriosis may cause debilitating symptoms including pain during menstruation (dysmenorrhea), non-menstrual pelvic pain, and pain with sexual intercourse (dyspareunia).
+Endometriosis is a condition in which tissue similar to the uterine lining is found outside of the uterine cavity.
+Endometriosis may cause debilitating symptoms such as dysmenorrhea (menstrual pain), non-menstrual pelvic pain, and dyspareunia (painful intercourse).

 Endometriosis lesions can be found throughout the pelvis and abdomen, including on the ovaries and intestines.
 It is unknown what determines the location of endometriosis.

 Approximately 10% of women of reproductive age have endometriosis.
-Many of these women have significant symptoms that do not respond to oral contraceptives, the first-line therapy.
+Many of these women have symptoms that do not respond to hormonal contraceptives, the first-line therapy.

 It is common for women to experience some discomfort during their menstrual cycles.
 Moderate-to-severe pain that disrupts daily activities is not normal.
 Uncertainty around what is normal and abnormal pelvic pain can contribute to delayed diagnosis.

-Many women with endometriosis experience pelvic pain and pain with sexual intercourse (dyspareunia).
+Many women with endometriosis experience menstrual pain, non-menstrual pelvic pain, and painful intercourse.
 A common association with endometriosis is infertility.
 Other effects of endometriosis, which can impact many organs, include fatigue and urinary and bowel symptoms.
 Estrogen, which is produced by the ovaries, contributes to the development and growth of endometriosis.

-Too often, endometriosis is dismissed as simply “bad periods” or normal menstruation.
+Too often, endometriosis is dismissed as a “bad period” or normal menstruation.
 At Myovant, we believe that women should be empowered to lead full, healthy lives.
-Millions of women across the world do not have this opportunity due to symptoms from endometriosis.
 This is why we are invested in driving women’s health forward and developing innovative treatments to improve the current standard of care.

 The Endometriosis Association provides comprehensive education and community support to women with endometriosis.